mui/mui-x/docs/data/data-grid/editing/editing.md

 The next demo implements the first option.
 Instead of [validating](#validation) while typing, it validates in the server.
 If the new name is empty it will not allow to save and the cell is kept into edit mode.
-Also, it shows that `processRowUpdate` can be used to pre-process the row object that will be saved into the internal state.
+Also, it shows that `processRowUpdate` can be used to pre-process the row model that will be saved into the internal state.
 To leave the edit mode, press <kbd class="key">Escape</kbd> or enter a valid name.

 {{"demo": "ServerSidePersistence.js", "bg": "inline", "defaultCodeOpen": false}}